visgl/deck.gl/docs/layers/path-layer.md

 Only effective if `getDashArray` is specified.
 If `true`, adjust gaps for the dashes to align at both ends.

+##### `_pathType` (Object, optional)

+* Default: `null`

+> Note: This prop is experimental

+One of `null`, `'loop'` or `'open'`.

+If `'loop'` or `'open'`, will skip normalizing the coordinates returned by `getPath` and instead assume all paths are to be loops or open paths.
+Disabling normalization improves performance during data update, but makes the layer prone to error in case the data is malformed.
+It is only recommended when you use this layer with preprocessed static data or validation on the backend.

+When normalization is disabled, paths must be specified in the format of flat array.
+Open paths must contain at least 2 vertices and closed paths must contain at least 3 vertices.
+See `getPath` below for details.

 ### Data Accessors

 ##### `getPath` ([Function](/docs/developer-guide/using-layers.md#accessors), optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")